adamlean/crashtheroutines/README.md

 ## Author & Branding

 This project is developed by [CrashTheRoutines](https://crashtheroutines.netlify.app).
-The code is MIT licensed, but the brand name and visual identity are protected and may not be reused.
+The code is MIT licensed, but the brand name and visual identity are protected and may not be reused